vsivsi/meteor-file-collection/README.md

 `read` rules apply only to HTTP GET/HEAD requests retrieving file data, and have the same parameters as all other rules.

 `write` rules are analogous to `update` rules on Meteor collections, except that they apply only to HTTP PUT/POST requests modifying file data, and will only (and always) see changes to the `length` and `md5` fields.
 For that reason the `fieldNames` parameter is omitted.
 Similarly, because MongoDB updates are not directly involved, no `modifier` parameter is provided to the `write` function.
-Write rules may optionally return a positive integer size instead of `true`, which indicates the maximum allowable upload size for this request.
-If this max upload size is provided, it will override any value provided for the `maxUploadSize` option on the fileCollection.
+Write rules may optionally return an object with a positive integer `maxUploadSize` attribute instead of `true`.
+This indicates the maximum allowable upload size for this request.
+If this max upload size is provided, it will override any value provided for the `maxUploadSize` option on the fileCollection as a whole.

 The parameters for callback functions for all four types of allow/deny rules are the same: